blockd/blockd-server/README.md

 This will start the blockd node.
 It will echo its port back, by default 8000.

-Open up a new command-line window and use netcat to connect to the server and start an interactive TCP session:
+Open up a new command-line window and use netcat or telnet to connect to the server and start an interactive TCP session:

 ```
+telnet localhost 11311

+OR

-nc localhost 8000
+nc localhost 11311
 ```

 The node server will respond and you've started a new session.
 To double-check commands are registering, try asking for some wisdowm: